Volkswagen Passat GTE review

 |Plug-in hybrid||36-37 miles||217-235mpg||28-30g/km|

-The plug-in hybrid market is considerably more crowded these days, however: the latest Passat GTE must contend with rivals including the BMW 330e, Mercedes C-Class hybrid and Volvo V60 T8, as well as its Volkswagen Group sister model, the Skoda Superb iV.
+The plug-in hybrid market is getting more and more crowded these days: the latest Passat GTE must contend with rivals including the BMW 330e, Mercedes C-Class hybrid and Volvo S60 Recharge, as well as its Volkswagen Group sister model, the Skoda Superb iV.

 Under the bonnet of the Passat GTE, there's a 1.4-litre turbocharged petrol engine that works in conjunction with an electric motor to produce a total power output of 215bhp.
 That's enough for a 0-62mph time of 7.2 seconds (a few tenths quicker than the estate model) and a top speed of 138mph.

-Like all plug-in hybrids, the Passat GTE offers a highly impressive official fuel-economy figure (between 217 and 235mpg, depending on specification), but that assumes you're always leaving home with a full battery and making maximum use of the car's posted 37-mile electric range.
-The vagaries of the weather, temperature and specific driving routes can all affect these numbers, and once the battery's charge has been depleted, you're likely to see fuel economy in the region of 40mpg in normal driving.
+Like all plug-in hybrids, the Passat GTE offers a highly impressive official fuel-economy figure (235mpg), but that assumes you're always leaving home with a full battery and making maximum use of the car's posted 37-mile electric range.

 CO2 emissions stand at 28g/km for the entry-level GTE and 30g/km for the more fully featured GTE Advance; in either case, that combines with the car's official electric range to put it in the 10% band for Benefit-in-Kind company-car tax during the 2020-21 financial year.

-Charging the Passat's 13kWh battery takes about three-and-a-half hours, and because charging speed is limited by the vehicle's on-board charger, you won't top it up any faster than that, even if you plug into a public rapid charging point.
-So it's best to look into getting a wallbox charger installed at your home or office and letting the car charge slowly while you sleep or work.
+Charging the Passat's 13kWh battery takes about three and a half hours, and because charging speed is limited by the car's on-board charger, you won't top up any faster than that, even if you plug into a public rapid charging point.
+So it's best to get a wallbox charger installed at your home or office and let the car charge slowly while you sleep or work.

-So what's it like to drive?
-For anyone who's owned or driven a Passat before, reassuringly familiar.
-The model's signature traits of comfort, smoothness and quietness are present and correct (and doubly so when running in pure-electric mode), along with plenty of space for both front and rear-seat passengers.
-Like other Passats, though, the GTE is no match for the equivalent BMW when it comes to driving enjoyment and driver engagement, and the added weight of the hybrid battery doesn't help in this regard.
+The Passat’s signature traits of comfort, smoothness and quietness are here (and doubly so when running in pure-electric mode), along with plenty of space for both front and rear-seat passengers.
+The GTE is no match for a BMW 330e when it comes to driving enjoyment and driver engagement, however.

-Obviously the saloon does less well in the practicality department than its estate sister, but equipment-wise the specification is the same across the two models.
+The saloon isn’t as practical as the Estate, but standard kit is the same across the two models.
 There's a choice of GTE and GTE Advance trim levels, with the former getting LED lights, alloy wheels, an eight-inch touchscreen, DAB digital radio, satellite navigation, smartphone connectivity, leather seat trim and blue ambient interior lighting as standard.

 The range-topping GTE Advance increases the alloy-wheel size from 17 to 18 inches and the touchscreen from eight to 9.2 inches, as well as adding LED matrix headlights, voice control, keyless entry and a powered tailgate.

 Overall, the saloon version of the Passat GTE is an impressive package.
-But potential buyers need to remember that the estate model offers more carrying capacity, while there are also hatchback and estate versions of the closely related Skoda Superb iV to consider; they offer essentially the same technology for a lower list price.
+But the Estate model offers more carrying capacity, while there are also hatchback and estate versions of the closely related Skoda Superb iV to consider; they offer essentially the same technology for a lower list price.